-1. Players may wear caps in inclement weather (NFHS 4-2-1h Exception 3) - Adopted in Ohio Players may wear soft and yielding caps in inclement weather.
-Caps must be the same color.
+- 1. Commemorative or memorial patches may be worn on the jersey for special occasions, not to exceed 4 square inches [4.1.1(f)].-Adopted in Ohio.
+Schools must apply, using form at end of this manual.
+[New for 2020] - 2.
+Players may wear caps in inclement weather (NFHS 4-2-1h Exception 2) Adopted in Ohio Players may wear soft and yielding caps in inclement weather.
+Caps must be the same color. - 3.
+Artificial limbs (NFHS 4-2-5) Adopted in Ohio